Compare SteelSeries Apex Pro Gen 3 vs HyperX Alloy Origins

 4.6

-Rapid Trigger support was widely praised as useful for faster resets, snappier movement, repeated inputs, and competitive play.
+Rapid Trigger/Rapid Tap features were repeatedly praised for faster resets, movement, and competitive control.

 Product 2: HyperX Alloy Origins